fred-juma/Certified-Kubernetes-Administrator/19. Kubernetes Cluster Upgrade/cluster_upgrade.md

      CGroup: /system.slice/kubelet.service
 ```

-Uncordon the node - Bring the node back online by marking it schedulable
+Uncordon the node - Bring the node back online by marking it schedulable.
+All kubectl commands are done on the control plane node

 ```bash
 controlplane ~ ➜  kubectl uncordon node01